choopm/stdfx/README.md

 See [examples/webserver](./examples/webserver/) to test and experience it in action.

+It acts as a demo for every stdfx feature.

 ### Usage example

-A complete usage might look like this:
+A minimal usage might look like this:

 <!-- markdownlint-disable MD010 -->
 ```golang